 Patients with these unresolved pain events are advised to investigate appropriate treatment options.
 If you have already tried everything, but have not found lasting relief, then this may also indicate a mistaken diagnosis.

-Remember, statistically, physically-motivated pain syndromes should resolve with appropriate care.
+Statistically, physically-motivated pain syndromes should resolve with appropriate care.
 If this does not occur, then it is possible that all the therapies are actually being directed against a coincidental spinal abnormality, rather than the true symptomatic source.

 If you suspect an emotional cause or contributor to your recurrent attacks, then it may be wise to investigate knowledge therapy.
 This approach is completely free and does not demonstrate any risks, making it unique in the sciatica treatment sector.